mikependon/RepoDB.NET/_posts/2020-04-06-csharp-bulk-operations-for-net-core.md

 #### Introduction

-We would like to share you the latest and greatest updates of RepoDb ORM.
+We would like to share you the latest and greatest updates of RepoDB ORM.
 Recently, we just published the complete out-of-the-box support of Bulk Operations for SQL Server in .NET data access space.

 The actual repository can be found at [RepoDb.SqlServer.BulkOperations](https://github.com/mikependon/RepoDb/tree/master/RepoDb.Extensions/RepoDb.SqlServer.BulkOperations).